alessandrocandolini/scala3.ce3.g8/README.md

 # scala3.ce3.g8

-A [Giter8][g8] template for sbt-based scala 3 projects using typelevel stack.
+**Unofficial** [Giter8][g8] template for sbt-based scala 3 projects using typelevel stack.
 The template can be helpful for both web servers and CLIs.

 It's configured to setup a number of handful dependencies:
 * [cats-core](https://typelevel.org/cats/) and [cats-effects 3.x](https://typelevel.org/cats-effect/)